-On average, each household operating on a tank should have septic cleaning services, including septic tank inspection every three years.
-Residential tanks have a design you should have pumped every three to five years, depending on its usage.
+On average, each household operating on a tank should have septic cleaning services, including septic tank inspections every three years.
+Residential septic tanks have a design you should have pumped every three to five years, depending on its usage.

-The major influences on the frequency of your septic system pumping include:
+The major influences on the frequency of your septic tank pumping service include:

 Septic Tank Cleaning Cost

 The national average septic tank cleaning cost runs around $400.
 Depending on the tank’s size, US homeowners can spend anywhere from $250 to $500.
-For some, with huge sized tanks, septic tank pumping services can easily cost $1,000 and up.
-Call us at (888) 611-5079 for a service quote.
-Don’t forget to take advantage of our plumbing discounts!
+For some, with huge-sized septic tanks, septic pumping can easily cost $1,000 and up.
+Call us at (855) 761-3823 for a septic tank service quote whether you need septic tank cleaning, drain cleaning, or another septic service option.
+Don’t forget to take advantage of our discounts!

-It might seem obvious, but all water from your household will end up in the septic system.
+It might seem obvious, but all water from your household will end up in the septic.
 That means, the more water your home uses, the more that will end up in the system.
 Water usage efficiency in the household ultimately results in the improved operation of the tank.

 Today, you can find several different water-efficient household products, including:

-Remember that everything that goes down the drains in your home will end up in your septic system.
+Remember that everything that goes down the drains in your home will end up in your septic tank.
 Ensure your household does not flush anything other than human waste or toilet paper down toilets.
-Other things you never want to flush down your toilets or pour down your sinks include:
+Other things you never want to flush down your toilets or pour down your sinks or garbage disposal include:

 The septic tank drain field is an integral part of your septic system, responsible for removing any contaminants from liquids that might emerge from your tank.
 Remember that it, too, needs to be maintained.
 As a rule of thumb: